The Best Tropicalia Albums- 07 November, 2010

 Tropicália is a style of music from Brazil, beginning in the late 60s, when a group of art students, writers and musicians, inspired by the work of modern artists such as Helio Oiticica and progressive theatre (especially Oswald de Andrade‘s O Rei da Vela), decided the time was right for a new musical framework.
 Manifesto Antropófago (Cannibal Manifesto) had the biggest effect.
 The manifesto, which was published in 1928 and written by Oswald de Andrade, states that Brazil is at its best when it is cannibalising other cultures, taking in their music, art and literature and producing something that is both better and uniquely Brazilian.

 This young group, comprising musicians Caetano Veloso, Gilberto Gil, Tom Zé, Rogerio Duprat, Os Mutantes (Arnaldo Baptista, Sergio Dias and Rita Lee) and writers Torquato Neto and Capinam, took the manifesto at its word.
-They mixed popular Brazilian rhythms such as samba and bossa nova (which was an incredibly liberal form at the time) and Northeastern Brazilian rhythms, which is where many of the group were from, with Western pop and rock ‘n’ roll (The Beatles’ Sgt.
+They mixed popular Brazilian rhythms such as samba and bossa nova and Northeastern Brazilian rhythms, which is where many of the group were from, with Western pop and rock ‘n’ roll (The Beatles’ Sgt.
 Peppers‘ was a big influence), concrete poetry and a sense that anything was possible.

 Through this article we hope to highlight the albums which we feel truly reflect the spirit of tropicália.
 This is not a definitive list but a starting point for anyone who has become interested in the movement and wants to explore a little further.
 If we’ve missed anything please feel free to add your say in the comments.